Ceterai/Ceterai.github.io/MyEnternia/Wiki/TechDocs-Data&Datamasses/README.md

 - Alta: A general guide to data storage and transfer.
 "Don't forget to back up your data!"

+### Contents

+Datamass is a data storage device, useful for saving and transferring useful or technical information like documents and databases.

+Datamasses often contain data understood by other alta technology, like blueprints and recipes that can be understood by a crafting station or a terminal.

 ## Usage

 ### Crafting